Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Estimating the Optimal Loss Value for Diffusion Models

 \subsection{Estimation Results of Optimal Loss Values}

 We now provide empirical results of diffusion optimal loss estimates on popular datasets.
 We first compare the scalable estimators on CIFAR-10~\citep{krizhevsky2009learning} and FFHQ-64~\citep{karras2019style} (\figref{opt-loss-cifar}(a,b)), whose relatively small sizes allow the full-dataset estimate by \eqnsref{Ahat,Bhat-full}, providing a reference for the scalable estimators.
-With the best scalable estimator identified (from \figref{opt-loss-cifar}(c)), we apply it to the much larger ImageNet-64~\citep{krizhevsky2012imagenet} dataset, and analyze the optimal loss pattern (\figref{opt-loss-cifar}(d)).
+With the best scalable estimator identified (from \figref{var-analysis}), we apply it to the much larger ImageNet-64~\citep{krizhevsky2012imagenet} dataset, and analyze the optimal loss pattern (\figref{opt-loss-cifar}(c)).

 As different prediction targets (\secref{prelim}) and diffusion processes (\secref{comp-sched} below) can be converted to each other, we choose the clean-data prediction target and variance exploding (VE) process ($\alpha_t \equiv 1$)~\citep{song2019generative,song2021score} to present the diffusion optimal loss.
 We plot the optimal loss for each diffusion step, which is marked by $\log \sigma$ to decouple the arbitrariness in the time schedule $\sigma_t$ (as advocated by~\citep{karras2022elucidating}; the same $\sigma$ indicates the same distribution at that step of diffusion).
 All the scalable estimators repeat data subset sampling until the estimate converges.
-See \appxref{cdol-convergence} for details.
+See \appxref{cdol-convergence} for settings and discussions on efficiency.

-\paragraph{Comparison among the scalable estimators.} From \figref{opt-loss-cifar}(a,b), we can see that the DOL estimator indeed under-estimates the optimal loss as we pointed out, especially at intermediate diffusion steps.
+\textbf{Comparison among the scalable estimators.} From \figref{opt-loss-cifar}(a,b), we can see that the DOL estimator indeed under-estimates the optimal loss as we pointed out, especially at intermediate diffusion steps.
 The cDOL estimator can effectively mitigate the bias, and stays very close to the reference under diverse choices of $C$.
-The insensitivity of the cDOL estimator w.r.t $C$ can be understood as that, for small $t$ (equivalently, $\sigma$), both the numerator and denominator are dominated by the $C$-corrected terms, in which $C$ cancels out, and for large $t$, the $K_t(\bfxx_t^{(\mmt)}\!\!, \bfxx_0^{(l_\mmt)})$ term is in the same scale as other terms hence is overwhelmed when compared with the summation.
+The insensitivity of the cDOL estimator w.r.t $C$ can be understood as that, for small $t$ (equivalently, $\sigma$), both the numerator and denominator are dominated by the $C$-corrected terms, in which $C$ cancels out, and for large $t$, the $K_t(\bfxx_t^{\lowsup{(\mmt)}}\!\!, \bfxx_0^{\lowsup{(l_\mmt)}})$ term is in the same scale as other terms hence is overwhelmed when compared with the summation.